mangathemango/Operation-Null-Mind/README.md

 The game's releases can be found on this link: https://github.com/mangathemango/Operation-Null-Mind/releases

-## How to install & compile for Windows
+## How to compile for Windows

+This section is for people who wants to contribute to the game's code, or just mess around with it.
+If you just want to play the game, refer to the Releases tab.

 ### Step 1: Clone repository